Do you ever ask yourself, Why can’t I be happy? What’s wrong with me? I did almost every day, for the better part of a

 I didn’t resent motherhood.
 I flipping loved it!
 That was the rub.
 The staying at home part was an economic decision that seemed to make sense.
 But it disempowered me due to the particular nature of my marriage.
 On the other hand, it allowed me to listen to my maternal self a whole lot.
 And being a mama felt so fundamentally good!
 I loved our blanket forts, our papier-mâché masks, the cookie batter I ate when my girls were not looking.
 I loved walking my girls to school, telling them stories and watching them cringe when I made up lyrics.
 I reveled in watching them swing on the monkey bars, egging them on to get strong, to reach, to not worry about getting dirty.
 Who cares if you fall?
 But my marriage was not working.

 And inside deep, I felt ashamed and utterly incapable … incapable of changing, incapable of moving to the next rung.

 The facts of my failing—and ultimately, failed—marriage are singular, as are the facts of any relationship.
 Some divorces are friendly, some are chilly, and a few are horribly acrimonious.
 What is not singular is that I—like many, many women I know—felt trapped.
 I didn’t know who I was.
 The marriage wasn’t working, but the alternative was simply too terrifying to consider.

 If I divorced, what about the money?
 I didn’t have an ATM card.
 What about my girls?
 How would we survive?
 I was unemployable, unskilled, a techno has-been.
 (I stop myself, the word “techno” could not even be applied.
 I’d been home so long I was only good for cleaning, or telling you how to decorate your house.
 I was really good at that … telling you what you should get rid of.)

-But at some point — some critical breaking point, years after talking around myself and self-justifying and staying there “for the kids,” — something triggered a crack, and it let in a terrible light: I was unhappy staying in a marriage that was untenable, all the while it was untenable I was contributing to its untenability …
+But at some point — some critical breaking point, years after talking around myself and self-justifying and staying there “for the kids” — something triggered a crack, and the crack let in a terrible light: I was unhappy staying in a marriage that was untenable, all the while it was untenable I was contributing to its untenability …